Virtualization-projects/panamax-ui-wiki/Home.md

 * [Customer Feedback](http://feedback.panamax.io/)

 ## Feature Requests
-Have a useful idea for a panamax feature.
+Have a useful idea for a Panamax feature?
 Please use the [customer feedback](http://feedback.panamax.io/) site to comment on or request a feature.

 ## Issues
-Github issues is a good place to track issues.
-It can be confusing which repo an issue may occur.
+Github Issues is a good place to track issues.
+However, it can be confusing to determine which repo an error occurred in.
 Installation issues should be logged in [panamax-coreos](https://github.com/CenturyLinkLabs/panamax-coreos/issues).
 Once Panamax is up and running it's a little more difficult to pinpoint which codebase contains the issue.
-Most folks start at [panamax-ui](https://github.com/CenturyLinkLabs/panamax-ui/issues), but issues can also be logged in [panamax-api](https://github.com/CenturyLinkLabs/panamax-api/issues), which is where the coreos interactions take place.
+Most folks start at [panamax-ui](https://github.com/CenturyLinkLabs/panamax-ui/issues), but issues can also be logged in [panamax-api](https://github.com/CenturyLinkLabs/panamax-api/issues), which is where the CoreOS interactions take place.

 ## Contributing
 Help us make Panamax better by participating in its development.
 We will be adding details around how to contribute code to the Panamax projects shortly.
 The Panamax project is provided under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).